tokasravi9000/mern-stack-pro/README.md

 3. Connect (Backend to Database) MongoDB Atlas with NodeJS using Mongoose.
 4. Secure Your Code by Keeping your Password, API Keys Secret with DOTENV.
 5. Creating the User Schema & Model for our MERN Project
+6. Express Router Middleware Setup & Getting Data Back From POSTMAN to Our MERN Application